So, you’re reading the Bible through in a year? Or, like a few people I’ve known, you read it through every year for the umpteenth time.

 Reading the entire Bible in a year is like seeing Europe in a week: You will notice a lot of things you don’t see from ground level, but it’s no way to get to know a country.

-Moving in and living there is the only way to learn a country.
+That’s the only way to learn a country.
 It’s the only way to really learn a book of the Bible.

 We know these things because they stand out in the chapter.
 Pastors have preached these points repeatedly over the years.